Healthdirect Free Australian health advice you can count on.

 Key facts

-• Most women become menopausal between 45 and 60 years of age — this marks the end of the reproductive stage of their life.
+• Menopause marks the end of the reproductive stage of your life.

-• Symptoms during menopause include changes to the menstrual cycle, hot flushes, night sweats, muscle and joint aches, tender breasts and emotional changes.
+• Symptoms during menopause include hot flushes, night sweats, muscle and joint aches, tender breasts and emotional changes.

-• Ways to manage the symptoms of menopause include lifestyle changes, menopausal hormone therapy, and complementary therapies.
+• Ways to manage the symptoms of menopause include lifestyle changes, hormone replacement therapy and complementary therapies.

 What is menopause?